knezi/bachelor_thesis/pozn.md

 ## programovani
 * prozkoumat zero instances
 * pridej klasifikovanou tridu do configu yamlu??
-* pridej multiple testing, cross_val mean, av...
+* prodej pocitani a agregovani statistik
 * add switch to do graphs and statisics (on one random dataset)
 * vytvor make nebo neco podobneho
 * dokonci denormalizaci